d3x0r/sack.vfs/README_Misc.md

 a `cmd.exe /c ... ` command to run batch files.
 Linux processes are attempted first to exec by the name directly, and then try for each path set in PATH.

 Pipes are connected to a task's stdin/stdout/stderr inputs if a output callback is specified.
-The pipes are left untouched otherwise.
+The standard IO pipes are left untouched otherwise.
+If task options define overridden `input()` and `errorInput()` handlers, then inheritance on the the default standard IO handles is disabled.
+If there are no input handlers, and it's a new console, and noClose the standard IO handle inheritance is also disabled.
+There is also an option to just prevent standard IO handle inheritance.
+(Many handles created by SACK have inheritance disabled by default).

 | Task Static Methods | description |
 | loadLibrary( libname ) | Load external shared library. ex: `sack.Task.loadLibrary( "xxx" );` |